mindpeak-biz/print-jobs-starter-project/README.md

 To set up your local environment, ensure you have uv installed.
-You can install it with Homebrew => % brew install uv
+You can install it with pip (Python's default package manager) => % pip install uv

 Database:
 This project uses Sqlite by default, but you can use MySQL by changing the database url following line in the mysql.py file: